Zeioth/zeioth-lutris/game-installers/quake-champions/mouse-guide.md

 1) Set your sensivity to 0
 2) Set your acceleration to 0
 3) Using the physical button of your mouse, set your DPI to your desired value.
 1600 DPI is recomended, because it's also a good value for desktop.
-Tut it's your choice.
+But it's your choice.

 This way, the values you set inside on Quake Champions, will be 100% accurate.